wilsonliaows/docs/connectors/slack.md

 ![Slack Message](/assets/images/connectors/slack/final.png)
 *Slack message*

-## Using lookup tables to build Slack recipes
+## Using lookup tables to connect users

+When trying to automate certain integration recipes, certain users run into a problem.
+When building a recipe you may need a user's Slack handle given their email address.
+This may be hard to do since this information is not readily available.
+In order to solve this problem, you will need to use lookup tables.

 You can use lookup tables in two different ways - manual entry or by uploading a CSV file.
 To learn more about populating lookup tables with CSV files, click [here](http://docs.workato.com/features/lookup-tables.html#importing-an-existing-csv-file)